7th Circuit: Title VII Prohibits Discrimination Based on “Sexual Orientation”

 Yesterday, all 11 judges comprising the U.S Court of Appeals for 7th Circuit (in an 8-3 vote) set aside much of the precedent for distinguishing forms of sex discrimination claims and clearly stated that employment actions amounting to discrimination made on the basis of sexual orientation are, indeed, a subset of actions taken on the basis of sex.
 This ruling is consistent with the position taken by the EEOC in 2015.

-The 7th Circuit believes that it is consistent with the interpretation that prohibition of sex discrimination includes sexual harassment in the workplace (including Same Sex harassment); discrimination based on actuarial assumptions about a person’s longevity; and discrimination based on a person’s failure to confirm to a certain set of gender stereotypes.
+The 7th Circuit believes that it is consistent with the interpretation that prohibition of sex discrimination includes sexual harassment in the workplace (including Same-Sex harassment); discrimination based on actuarial assumptions about a person’s longevity; and discrimination based on a person’s failure to conform to a certain set of gender stereotypes.

 It is worth noting that the decision leaves open the possibility that a different conclusion might have been reached if the employment action were connected to a religious institution or related to a religious mission.
 In such situations, an employer may be exempted from Title VII liability because of a bona fide need to discriminate on the basis of a protected characteristic.